Azure/missionlz/src/bicep/README.md

 ]
 ```

-Bicep templates paired with the Azure CLI and JMESpath queries allow you to build flexible infrastructure that can build on-top of each other in an automated fashion, passing output from one template as input to another.
+Bicep templates, the Azure CLI, and JMESpath queries allows you to manually, or in an automated fashion, compose infrastructure incrementally and pass output from one template as input to another.

 Read more about `az deployment` at: [https://docs.microsoft.com](https://docs.microsoft.com/en-us/cli/azure/deployment?view=azure-cli-latest)